kaleidos-ventures/taiga-blog/content/2021-10-03_why_open_source.md

 The answer was a resounding No. So we ditched our past IT consultancy business, repatriated both Taiga and Penpot from their respective Kaleidos subsidiaries and put the whole team behind them.
 That's right, the people behind Taiga, the same people behind Penpot, are making [the big move towards fully embracing our own open source products as our sole activity and business](https://blog.kaleidos.net/Taiga-and-Penpot-lead-our-new-chapter-at-Kaleidos/).

 ![Why Open Source](/images/2021-10-04_why_open_source/2021-10-04_Kaleiders_Why_Open_Source.jpg)
+*Maria and Marina at the former Kaleidos' office.*

 #### **Yes, open source code is safe and excellent in terms of quality**
 Apart from the flexibility as well as its constant customisation and reviewing capabilities, this technology offers companies and individuals the following: